 The essential oil of the eucalyptus is obtained from the pores on the fresh leaves which are removed by the process of steam distillation.
 It takes approximately 50 pounds of eucalyptus leaves and twigs to make just one pound of essential oil.

 Eucalyptus essential oil has been known to aid with the following health issues:

 Wound care - Used to heal wounds, ulcers, burns, cuts, abrasions, and sores.
 It is also an effective salve for insect bites and stings.

 Respiratory problems - Aides in cold, cough, runny nose, sore throat, asthma, nasal congestion, and bronchitis treatments.

-Mental exhaustion - A stimulant that helps remove exhaustion and effective in the treatment of stress and mental disorders.
+Mental exhaustion - A stimulant that helps remove fatigue and efficient in the treatment of stress and mental disorders.
 Since the essential oil is considered a vasodilator, meaning that it increases the blood flow around the body by relaxing the blood vessels and allowing more blood to circulate.

 Dental care - Effective against cavities, dental plaque, gingivitis and dental infections.
 Commonly found as an active ingredient in mouthwash, toothpaste, and dental hygiene products.

 Muscle pain - The volatile eucalyptus oil is analgesic and anti-inflammatory in nature.
 Is often recommended to patients suffering from rheumatism, sprained ligaments and tendons, stiff muscles, aches, fibrosis and even nerve pain.
 Adding eucalyptus essential oil to a carrier oil can be massaged into the skin for muscle and joint pain relief.